Cannabis in Australia: 2012–2024

 On 12 November 2017, the commercial production of industrial hemp was allowed for, under license, in South Australia, under the Industrial Hemp Act 2017.
 On the same day the Food Standards Australia New Zealand (FSANZ) made Hemp seeds legal for human consumption in Australia.

+Following 2017 recommendations from deputy coroner Anthony Schapel, Attorney-General Vickie Chapman introduced a bill to quadruple fines and reintroduce prison sentences in South Australia for cannabis possession.
+However Miss Chapman backtracked on the reintroduction of prison sentences after community backlash.
+Miss Chapman stated that it was clear that the change was “not in line with the views of a significant portion of the community”.

 On 9 May 2018, Senator David Leyonhjelm introduced a Bill to allow states to remove Commonwealth barriers to the legalisation, regulation and taxation of cannabis, Senator Leyonhjelm's main argument against the prohibition of cannabis use was that ‘adults should be free to make their own choices as long as they do not harm others’.
 Both major parties at the time and One Nation did not support the bill.
 The bill lapsed at the end of parliament on 1 July 2019 after the second debate on 15 October 2018.